fkarg/fkarg.github.io/drafts/responsibility.md

 - you are only to blame from your own perspective, everyone superior to you needs to blame themselves as well

+## Excuses
+> It is better to offer no excuse than a bad one. - Unknown

 ---
 **Footnotes**: